clarkfitzg/phd_research/notes/checkpoint.md

 that only reads and operates on this set of columns.

-__Basic Parallelism__ `parallelize` efficiently distributes a single large object `x` and executes code in parallel on it based on the presence of `x` in the code. `benchmark_transform` simply replaces `lapply` with `parallel::mclapply` if benchmarks indicate it's faster based on a t test.
+__Basic Parallelism__ `parallelize` efficiently distributes a single large object `x` and executes code in parallel based on the presence of the symbol `x` in the code. `benchmark_transform` simply replaces `lapply` with `parallel::mclapply` if benchmarks indicate it's faster based on a t test.

 ## Difficulties

-__Basic Parallelism__ It can be difficult, unnatural, and error prone to transform R code into a version that can run in parallel.
+__Basic Parallelism__ It can be difficult, unnatural, and error prone to transform serial into parallel code.
 The parallel versions are often slower.
+This holds for all languages that I've used, not just R.

+__Analyzing R Code__ is sometimes difficult because often there are many different ways in R to do the same thing.
+Bring in external packages / other systems and it gets worse.
+Think about all the OO models, for example.

 I feel like R's C implementation puts a ceiling on the opportunities for metaprogramming / code analysis / compilation in R. The current state of the art is to write it in C or Rcpp to get speed.
 R's C code is hard to read and analyze programmatically because of all the macros.
-Rcpp provides an interface that's friendlier to programmers, but even more difficult for analysis because it does its own code generation.
+Rcpp provides an interface that's friendlier to programmers, but even more difficult for analysis because it generates its own code.

 Writing more C / Rcpp code ties us more tightly to R's current model and implementation.
 In 2008 Duncan and Ross Ihaka suggested replacing R